8 March 1915 : Captain Ivor John Douglas Phillips

 He was educated at Ardwreck Crieff and Lorretto.

-1902 Attached to the York and Lancaster Regiment for service in South Africa.
+On 31 Jan 1900 he joined the Black Watch (Militia).
+He was later attached to the York and Lancaster Regiment for service in South Africa in 1902.

-In 1901 Ivor proposed to a girl who accepted his hand in marriage.
-This was not forthcoming and in 1903 Lieutenant Philips was successfully sued for breach of promise of marriage in the Edinburgh Court of Sessions.
-Miss Lily Whitehead, a booking clerk at the Royal Lyceum Theatre Edinburgh received £200 and expenses.
+In 1901 Ivor had proposed to a girl who accepted his hand in marriage.
+The marriage did not take place and in 1903 he was successfully sued for breach of promise of marriage in the Edinburgh Court of Sessions.
+Miss Lily Whitehead, a booking clerk at the Royal Lyceum Theatre Edinburgh, received £200 and expenses.

-9 July 1908 married Amy Macdonald in St. Mary’s Cathedral, Edinburgh.
+On 9 July 1908 he married Amy Macdonald in St. Mary’s Cathedral, Edinburgh.

 Ivor’s brother in law Evan Macdonald was killed in action at the Battle of Aisne 20 September 1914.